Skip to Content

 How to Make a Pinecone Wreath on a Wire Frame

-For this particular pinecone wreath, we used the pinecones fallen from Eastern white pine trees that grow all over North America as far north as Newfoundland and south as Georgia.
+For this easy DIY pinecone wreath, we used the pinecones fallen from Eastern white pine trees that grow all over North America as far north as Newfoundland and south as Georgia.
 Having used them to make these painted pinecone Christmas ornaments last year, they are our favorite type of pine cone to craft with.

 Close up image of half of the completed DIY pine cone wreath, showing the details of the Eastern white pinecones.